genesiscommunitysuccess/docs/docs/euc-replace/generate-the-reference-app.md

 Check these files and adjust them to suit your application.
 For example, the process has translated the field ENABLED was as an INT type; you need to edit that to make it a BOOLEAN type.

+> Picture from Jose

 Create new ref_data_app folder structure inside GENESIS_HOME, including cfg and script folders

-Copy output files from dictionary builder to ref_data_app/cfg folder inside the run directory.
+Copy the output files from the dictionary build to the **ref_data_app/cfg** folder inside the run directory.

 Run genesisInstall to verify everything is ok.